 In the lead up to the UN Climate Change conference COP21, the RACP coordinated an international campaign 'Doctors for Climate Action' including a Global Consensus Statement (.doc 20KB), Act Now to Reduce the Damaging Health Impacts of Climate Change.

-The Statement was endorsed by 69 health and medical organisations from around the world and a further 1500 doctors, medical professionals and other individuals concerned by the health impacts of climate change signed their names to the calls of the statement.
-These were presented to Dr Margaret Chan, Director-General of the World Health Organization, at the Climate and Health Summit in Paris alongside COP21.
+The statement was endorsed by 69 health and medical organisations from around the world.
+A further 1,500 doctors, medical professionals and other individuals signed the calls to action.
+The statement was presented to Dr Margaret Chan, Director-General of the World Health Organization, at the Climate and Health Summit held in Paris during COP21.

 Recent submissions and media

 How can I contribute my expertise?

-RACP Trainees and Physicians need to see Represent Your Profession
+RACP Trainees and Physicians can access the Represent Your Profession

 or via the online contact form